reef-defi/reef-docs/content/docs/developers/quick-start.md

 for React, Vue and Angular.

 To start building a custom UI for your DApp, check the [UI examples repository](https://github.com/reef-defi/ui-examples).
 It provides components as well as [a single file React example](https://github.com/reef-defi/ui-examples/blob/master/packages/example-react/src/index.tsx), which contains most of the functionality you need to setup a DApp:
-  - Polkadot.js extension connection
+  - Reef extension connection
-  - listing accounts in Polkadot.js extension
+  - listing accounts in Reef extension
   - interacting with EVM contracts on the Reef Chain
   - generating Substrate addresses

 [evm-canvas-ui](https://github.com/reef-defi/evm-canvas-ui) is a more sophisticated UI interacting with the Reef chain.
-It is built on top of Polkadot.js apps and uses `evm-provider.js` library to deploy and interact with the contracts.
+It is built on top of Reef.js and uses `evm-provider.js` library to deploy and interact with the contracts.